a11ywatch/a11ywatch/README.md

 Some examples on how to integrate with the system.
 Learn how to use the [react-a11ywatch-js](https://github.com/a11ywatch/react-a11ywatch-js) hooks and components lib to build custom products or tools.

-## A11yWatch Lite vs A11yWatch

-A11yWatch is much more detailed, feature-rich, and faster, than A11yWatch Lite.

 ## Support